nightmaregaurav/indexdbwrapper/readme.md

 ***

 ## Description
-IndexDBWrapper is a library that allows you to interact with the IndexedDB API in a relational way.
+IndexDBWrapper is a library that allows you to interact with the IndexedDB API.
 It is not an ORM.
-It only provides simple CRUD methods to interact with the IndexedDB API.
+It only provides simple CRD methods to interact with the IndexedDB API.

 ## Installation
 ```bash